 The answer depends on which line you choose.
-In some cases, even if you don't get an upgrade, you can still save a few bucks.
-Carnival and Seabourn are among those that sell guarantee cabins at slightly lower fares.
+In some cases, even if you don't get an upgrade, you can still save a few quid.
+Seabourn is among those that sell guarantee cabins at slightly lower fares.

 In other cases, there's no real savings; Crystal, Disney and Holland America are among those that told us they permit guarantees, but you'll pay the same as anyone booking a cabin in that particular category.
 With these lines, you only get a deal if you score that upgrade.
 Otherwise, you've simply gambled away your right to pick a cabin location.

 Savings or no, the lure of the guarantee is the possibility of an upgrade -- and it does happen.
 If you book a guarantee in a certain category and that category is full, you might get upgraded to an empty cabin in a higher category.
 On the other hand, someone else (perhaps a member of the past-passenger programme with higher status) might get upgraded and you might get their cabin in your category.
 However, a guarantee passenger is more likely to be upgraded than someone of the same status who booked an allocated cabin at the same price.